 What happens if I overdose?

 Since ketamine is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.
 Your vital signs will be closely watched while you are under anesthesia to make sure the medication is not causing any harmful effects.

 What should I avoid after receiving ketamine?

 This medicine may impair your thinking or reactions.
 You will probably not be allowed to drive yourself home after your surgery or medical procedure.
 Avoid driving or operating machinery for at least 24 hours after you have received ketamine.

 What other drugs will affect ketamine?

 If you are using any drugs that make you sleepy or slow your breathing, it may take you longer to recover from anesthesia with ketamine.
-This includes a sedative or sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+This includes opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

-Other drugs may interact with ketamine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect ketamine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.